Lifting of vector-valued automorphic forms: Properties of lifted vector-valued automorphic forms

-In this section, we shall recall the induction of representations and introduce vvaf associated to them.
-We closely follow~\cite{Bajpai2019} throughout this section, and develop the main tools to prove the main results of this article.
-Let us first recall our usual set up: $\rG$ is a Fuchsian groups of the first kind and $\rH$ is a finite index subgroup, say $d$, of $\rG$.
+In this section, we shall recall the induction of representations and introduce vvaf associated with them.
+We closely follow~\cite{Bajpai2019} throughout this section and develop the main tools to prove the main results of this article.